In South Devon, we are blessed with a vast array of wonderful eateries. All offering delectable food grown, nurtured...

 Famous for delicious local plaice and located close to the productive fishing waters of Start Bay and the English Channel, it’s not surprising that the vast array of restaurants in Dartmouth offer a fantastic opportunity to enjoy freshly-sourced seafood.
 Yet, while there’s no shortage of seafood options for all occasions and budgets, Dartmouth restaurants aren’t limited to the fruits of the sea.

-The sensational seasonal fish menu changes daily, but usually includes sea bass, monkfish, John Dory and Talbot.
+The sensational seasonal fish menu changes daily, but usually includes sea bass, monkfish, and heavenly scallops.
 Many of the dishes are cooked over the charcoal fire in the restaurant, making for simple but beautifully prepared meals.

-Mitch, who wrote the foreword to our freely downloadable South Devon Cookbook, lives over the water in Brixham.
+Mitch, who wrote the foreword to our free downloadable South Devon Cookbook, lives over the water in Brixham.
 As a founding patron of the Dartmouth Food Festival, he has long been a champion of our regional food and drink culture.
 As he put it in his foreword to our publication:

 South Devon is one of the most beautiful areas in the country.
 Every time I go away on holiday I love it, but I can’t wait to get back.